December 31, 2025

 For complete guidance on raising capital strategies, we've documented the exact approach for each investor type.

-What's the minimum revenue to raise Series A?
+What is the minimum revenue to raise a Series A?

 How much equity should I give up per round?